TMCApplications/spendology.io-docs/source/docs/installing-our-widgets.blade.md

 ---
 ### Step 2 - Add our javascript to your site. # {#widgets-step-2}
 Highlight and copy all of the content in the block below.
-After you have successfully done this paste it into the `<head>` tag of your website.
+After you have successfully done this paste it at the bottom before the end of the `</body>` tag of your website.

 ```html
 <script>